Tell Tale Signs of a Bad Real Estate Agent

 - What do you like about your job?

 - Why do you do what you do?

 - Do you work with buyers or do you work with sellers?

 - What is the future like for your business?

 - How many sales a year do you make?

 - What makes a great property listing?

 The best agent is the one that is interested in the outcome for the clients over and above the outcome they receive from a sale.
-If their answers to the questions you ask them totally revolve around themselves such as I'm the best agent because I have the biggest numbers and I have more signs than anyone else and I'm this and I'm that or I'm almost ready to retire, you can rest assured this agent will be about his own interests way before yours.
+If their answers to the questions you ask them totally revolve around themselves such as I'm the best agent because I have the biggest numbers and I have more signs than anyone else and I'm this and I'm that or I'm the real estate leader, you can rest assured this agent will be about his own interests way before yours.
+You don't need to be making a sale or purchase with an egotist.
 A good real estate agent will be a good people person and negotiator, someone who is empathetic toward both parties involved in the sale of the property.
 They will be interested in you as a client and make you feel confident about the process ahead.
 They should also have property presentation as a priority in their discussions and offer advice.
-They should be suggesting some professional photography and video if you don't already have this.
+They should be suggesting some professional photography and possibly video if you don't already have this.
 With 90% of potential buyers looking online first, sellers must have good photos and there really is no choice in this if you want the best price and most attention with your listing.
 There are examples below that show the difference between agents that care about presentation and those that don't.

 Finding out the total cost